Prokos/Dev-Environment/readme.md

-## Readme

 ### Introduction

-This is my personal vagrant / puppet dev environment repository.
+This is my personal Vagrant / Puppet dev environment repository.

-Used for future personal projects and the learning of vagrant, puppet and server management in general.
+Used for future personal projects and the learning of Vagrant, Puppet and server management in general.

 ### Dependencies